Application and Registration FAQs

 Please note, Banff Centre programs do not meet Canadian Student Visa eligibility requirements, you must obtain a Visitor Visa to enter Canada.
 Accepted individuals are responsible for identifying and complying with the immigration requirements to enter Canada as a visitor from their country of origin.
 Current wait times to receive a visa are much longer than normal, so applicants who require a Visitor Visa should check the current expected processing times prior to applying.

 How do I know if my application has been received?

 The Office of the Registrar will contact you if anything is missing from your application.
 If your application is complete you will not be contacted.

 You can also check the status of yor application in the Student Portal.
 Application Under Review indicates that we have everything required and it is ready for review by the adjudication or funding review.

 When can I expect to hear about my results and how will they be delivered to me?

+Banff Centre respects the need for artists to plan ahead for their visit; applicants will be notified as soon as adjudication is complete.
 Most programs have an adjudication turnaround of 6-10 weeks from the deadline date.
 However, this timeline is subject to change based on the number of applications received and the program's scheduled start date.
 The Office of the Registrar will inform you via email of the final decision.